 According to Jain texts, Tirthankara Mahavira (24th) accepted his first disciple Indrabhuti Gautam.
 From then on, he came to be known as Guru or a teacher.
 It falls on Chaumasa or the four month rainy season.
 This is the reason that the Jains celebrate Guru Purnima.

 As the festival of Guru Purnima has more than one reason for celebrating it, the procedures to celebrate the day may also differ.
-Let’s take a look at how Guru Purnima in 2016 should be celebrated.
+Let's take a look at how Guru Purnima should be celebrated.

 Buddhism & Guru Purnima

 How the Buddhists celebrate Guru Purnima?
 Let’s take a look at the celebrating pattern of Guru Purnima by the Buddhists.

 Buddhist devotees follow the day of Guru Purnima through different ascetic practices.
 Under the guidance of a teacher, people also practice meditation on this day.
 This also marks the commencement of the rainy season.